Jacobs Systems Engineer in Huntsville, Alabama

 Provide consolidation and expertise to the SPIE Risk Manager as needed.

 Here’s What You’ll Need:

-General office environment (100%).
+Office environment.
 Requires ability to provide clear, concise, accurate and timely communication, both verbally and in writing (100%).
 Requires ability to interact professionally with co-workers, management, and client (100%).
-Requires travel in the domestic USA (<5%).

 Equipment and Machines: